Catherine Colonna: Tayeb Benabderrahmane case

-On 21 July 2023, in reaction to the Le Bourget incident, the Qatari government sent an official letter to Catherine Colonna via its Prime Minister.
-The letter protested the treatment of Al-Khelaifi by French investigators and stressed that the operation could have been carried out “at a more appropriate time […] without damaging his reputation or that of Qatar.”
-The letter also reiterated Benabderrahmane’s arrest in Doha in January 2020, his detention and house arrest, and his authorized departure from the emirate on 31 October 2020.
+On 21 July 2023, in reaction to the Le Bourget incident, the Qatari government sent an official letter to Colonna via its Prime Minister.
+The letter protested the treatment of Al-Khelaifi by French investigators and stressed that the operation could have been carried out "at a more appropriate time (…) without damaging his reputation or that of Qatar."
+The letter also reiterated Benabderrahmane's arrest in Doha in January 2020, his detention and house arrest, and his authorised departure from the emirate on 31 October 2020.
 It further informed French authorities of the death sentence handed down in absentia a few weeks earlier.
 No public reaction followed from the French Ministry of Foreign Affairs: no protest against the death sentence nor any consular support was provided.
-In September 2023, the Quai d’Orsay even stated that it had “received no request for consular protection” in 2020 regarding Benabderrahmane.
+In September 2023, the Quai d'Orsay even stated that it had "received no request for consular protection" in 2020 regarding Benabderrahmane.

 Due to this lack of consular and diplomatic support, Benabderrahmane decided to pursue legal action after learning of his conviction through the press.
-On 12 December 2024, his lawyers filed a complaint before the Court of Justice of the French Republic against Catherine Colonna for “failure to render assistance to a person in danger.”
-The complaint, also based on “endangering the life of others” and “failure to comply with judicial requisitions,” accused the French Foreign Minister of deliberately failing to inform Benabderrahmane of his death sentence and of taking no action to protect him, even though she had been notified of his situation.
-According to his lawyers, “Ms. Colonna voluntarily refrained from warning Mr. Benabderrahmane of his death sentence, thereby exposing him to an obvious lethal risk.”
+On 12 December 2024, his lawyers filed a complaint before the Court of Justice of the Republic against Colonna for "failure to render assistance to a person in danger".
+The complaint, also based on "endangering the life of others" and "failure to comply with judicial requisitions," accused the French Foreign Minister of deliberately failing to inform Benabderrahmane of his death sentence and of taking no action to protect him, even though she had been notified of his situation.
+According to his lawyers, "Ms. Colonna voluntarily refrained from warning Mr. Benabderrahmane of his death sentence, thereby exposing him to an obvious lethal risk."
 The Ministry of Foreign Affairs declined to comment on these accusations, while the judicial investigation remains ongoing.